johnpancoast/iterable-search/README.md

 that each run on their own.

 # TODO
+* Simpler CLI API around the APIs here (possible simplifications).
+* Create a command so the user (you) doesn't have to.
 * Tests
 * A new `--group` array option for each `--expr` so that output can be grouped.
 * More commands to input more formats (internally, all formats that the serializer supports are supported... it's just our command that doesn't support more yet).